ourworldventures/ourworld_books_OLD/content/ow_znz_company/ppp/ppp_ourtown.md

 - october 2022, take over Mbweni Ruins from current owner through 4OurWorld, get tax status in order for at least 5 years, to help us to get started
 - december 2022, OurTown company created in ZNZ and all paperwork in order
 - Q1 2023, initial VR model (metaverse) for city available
-- Q1 2023, [CDB Ledger](/ourinternet/ourledger/ourledger.md) operational and running in ZNZ !
+- Q1 2023, [OurLedger Ledger](/ourinternet/ourledger/ourledger.md) operational and running in ZNZ !
-- Q1 2023, initial registration of interest on the [CDB Ledger](/ourinternet/ourledger/ourledger.md) with money (reservation fee of e.g. 50k USD)
+- Q1 2023, initial registration of interest on the [OurLedger Ledger](/ourinternet/ourledger/ourledger.md) with money (reservation fee of e.g. 50k USD)
 - Q1 2023, all paperwork and necessary permits in order from ZNZ for OurTown
 - Q1 2023, selection done of promotor and project developer for OurTown
 - Q2 2023, result of contest for architecture of project, selection of Architects for project, will be a global community event with promotion